uxsolutions/bootstrap-datepicker/README.md

 ### startDate

-String.
+Date.
 Default: Beginning of time

 The earliest date that may be selected; all earlier dates will be disabled.

 ### endDate

-String.
+Date.
 Default: End of time

 The latest date that may be selected; all later dates will be disabled.